mesonbuild/meson/docs/markdown/Windows-module.md

 - `depend_files` lists resource files that the resource script depends on (e.g. bitmap, cursor, font, html, icon, message table, binary data or manifest files referenced by the resource script) (*since 0.47.0*)
-- `include_directories` which does the same thing as it does on target
-  declarations: specifies header search directories
+- `include_directories` lists directories to be both searched by the resource compiler for referenced resource files, and added to the preprocessor include search path.